Red lines, condoms and the Arc de Triomphe: Climate activists step up protests

 Seeking to step up pressure to deliver an 'ambitious' agreement, Greenpeace activists abseiled off the top of the Arc de Triomphe, one of Paris' landmark monuments, and poured yellow paint on its famous roundabout, meant to appear like rays of sunshine from the sky.
 Some held banners calling for French President Fancois Hollande to increase renewable energy.

-"France presents itself as a model during this climate conference but in fact today France develops three times less renewable energy than its European neighbors," said Greenpeace coordinator Frederic Amiel.
+"France presents itself as a model during this climate conference but in fact today France develops three times less renewable energy than its European neighbours," said Greenpeace coordinator Frederic Amiel.

 Police were seen arresting several people.